lbl-srg/obc/specification/source/cdl.rst

    two instances of
    `CDL.Continuous.Division <https://simulationresearch.lbl.gov/modelica/releases/v6.0.0/help/Buildings_Controls_OBC_CDL_Continuous.html#Buildings.Controls.OBC.CDL.Continuous.Division>`_,
    and then connect
-   the output of the constant source with the inputs of the division block.
+   the output of the constant source with the inputs of the division blocks.

 .. _sec_par_eva_tra: